An Essential Guide to WordPress Accessibility (Part 2)

 In addition to using the default options of the WordPress editor, also make sure that the content you embed from external sites or upload from your computer is accessible.
 For instance, videos must be close-captioned so that people with hearing impairments can watch them without information loss.

-While there are some accessibility plugins available for WordPress, generally, it’s not a good idea to rely on these tools.
+While there are some accessibility plugins available for WordPress, it’s not a good idea to rely on these tools.
 People with disabilities tend to configure accessibility settings globally from their operating systems, browsers, screen readers, or other assistive technologies.

 For example, they can set a high-contrast color theme for all the applications they use (including the browser, together with every website they visit from there) or increase the default font size.
 Modern browsers also offer a reader mode that helps declutter web pages and uses high color contrast by default.